johannessen/neo4j-driver-perl/README.md

 the Neo4j Driver API, to Perl.
 The downside is that this driver doesn't offer fully-fledged object bindings like the [REST::Neo4p][] module does.
 Nor does it offer any DBI integration.
-However, it avoids the legacy `cypher` endpoint, assuring compatibility with future Neo4j versions.
+However, it avoids the legacy `cypher` endpoint, assuring compatibility with Neo4j versions 2.3, 3.x and 4.x.

 See the [TODO][] document and Github for known issues and planned improvements.
 Please report new issues and other feedback on Github.